Do Stocks Outperform Treasury Bills?

 53 Pages Posted: 19 Jan 2017 Last revised: 3 Jun 2018

-Most common stocks do not outperform Treasury Bills.
-Fifty eight percent of common stocks have holding period returns less than those on one-month Treasuries over their full lifetimes on CRSP.
+Four out of every seven common stocks that have appeared in the CRSP database since 1926 have lifetime buy-and-hold returns less than those on one-month Treasuries.
+The modal lifetime return is -100%.
 When stated in terms of lifetime dollar wealth creation, the best-performing four percent of listed companies explain the net gain for the entire U.S. stock market since 1926, as other stocks collectively matched Treasury bills.
 These results highlight the important role of positive skewness in the cross-sectional distribution of stock returns.
-The skewness in long-horizon returns reflects both that monthly returns are positively skewed and the fact that compounding returns over multiple periods itself induces positive skewness.
-The results also help to explain why active strategies, which tend to be poorly diversified, most often underperform.
+The skewness arises both because monthly returns are positively skewed and because compounding returns induces skewness.
+The results help to explain why active strategies, which tend to be poorly diversified, most often underperform.

 Keywords: Long horizon returns, return skewness, stock market wealth creation